tinymce/tinymce-docs/general-configuration-guide/localize-your-language.md

 If you want to use one language only, click the download link on the far right of the table.
 However, if you want to download multiple language packs, first check the box beside each language you need and then click the download button at the bottom of the table.

-> Important note: the language packs provided via our language download page are translated by the TinyMCE community.
-We greatly appreciate their contribution!
+> Important: The TinyMCE community translates the language packs provided on our language download page.
+We much appreciate their contribution!

 ### Step 2